mindscan-de/BrightFlux/README.md

 * Configuration System
   * provide PreferencePages and Editors for different components (e.g. DFQL default queries, Report templates, Last Sizes, Last Files, Last Directories)  (later)

+Search Engine Support
+* implement search configurable profiles such as "project a", "project b", "only source", "only json", "lnguage java", "language python","only tests", "no tests"
+* combine profiles to new profiles / have orthogonal profiles
+* better filter options for search in backend - improve to distill metadata search from file search, and use caching for both of them.

 ### Even Later